vaceksimon/keycloak-fedcm/README.md

         └── resources   - Configuration files for the SPI extension └── ...
 ```
+## Prerequisites
-**This project MUST be built and run on Linux distributions as it relies on bash and other utilities.**
+**This project MUST be built and run on Linux distributions as it relies on bash and other utilities.**\
+**OpenJDK 17** is recommended for building.\
+Maven wrapper requires the `JAVA_HOME` environment variable to be set.

 ## Building the project
 The FedCM extension to Keycloak is a Java Maven project.
 For building, it uses a Maven wrapper.
-It can also be used for execution but is less preferred to the docker images.
+It can also be used for execution but is less preferred to the Docker images.

 ### Compile
 - To compile the extension and package it in a JAR in `target/keycloak-fedcm-999.0.0-SNAPSHOT.jar` run: \